Azure/azure-iot-sdk-java/provisioning/provisioning-samples/provisioning-tpm-sample/readme.md

     ```
 7. Navigate to the folder containing the executable JAR file for the sample and run the sample as follows:

-    The executable JAR file for registering a device using DICE emulator can be found at:
+    The executable JAR file for registering a device using X509 emulator can be found at:
     ```
     {sample root}/target/provisioning-tpm-sample-{version}-with-deps.jar
     ```